 Diverse Techniques: As brainstorming spread across industries, tailored techniques emerged.
 Industries and fields such as design thinking, software development, and even education started incorporating and modifying brainstorming to suit their specific needs.

 Brainstorming vs. Brainwriting: Recognizing that not everyone may be comfortable voicing out ideas in a group, the concept of brainwriting emerged where participants would write down ideas, ensuring quieter members also had a platform.

 Modern-Day ImplicationsToday, brainstorming is recognized globally across various sectors - from corporate boardrooms to educational institutions.
 The need for innovative solutions in an increasingly complex world has only underlined its importance.
 However, as with all methods, it's crucial to remember that brainstorming is just one tool in the vast toolkit of creative problem-solving.
 Its effectiveness often lies in how well it's adapted and employed to meet specific needs.

 Brainstorming is successful because it is simple, inclusive and effective.
 It works for individual problem solving as well as team problem solving and can be used in any area of life from a business setting to personal problem solving.

 In a business setting all you need to start a Brain storming session is a room or breakout area and a flip chart.
-For dispersed and virtual teams you there are many free online tools that you can use.
-Some great online tools are available for brainstorming with virtual teams, I have included some hints and tips for virtual teams later in this guide.
+For dispersed and remote teams you there are many free online tools that you can use.
+Some great online tools are available for brainstorming with virtual teams, I have included some hints and tips for remote teams later in this guide.

 - "How can we…" – how can we increase revenue?